 Breast Milk Storage Guidelines at a Glance

+Breast milk is like liquid gold, so it’s understandable to want to make use of every ounce you pump.
+Which brings us to the million dollar question: How long is breast milk good for?
 When storing breast milk, keeping it fresh is key.
-After all, your breast milk is like liquid gold.
-To properly store breast milk and protect it from spoiling, check out The Bump chart of breast milk storage guidelines, below, which explains the details of how to store breast milk, including how long and at what temperature.
+To properly store breast milk and protect it from spoiling, check out The Bump chart of breast milk storage guidelines below, which explains the details of how to store breast milk, including how long and at what temperature.

 Keep in mind that this guide, based on information from the Centers for Disease Control and Prevention (CDC), should be used only for healthy, full-term infants.
 Talk to your pediatrician about storing breast milk for premature infants, since these babies have much more sensitive immune systems.